Pimrocket/Pimrocket/README.md

 ### Hi!👋
-### My name is Simen, and I am a norwegian Web Developer
+## My name is Simen, and I am a norwegian Web Developer
-# I recently graduated from Le Wagon's full-time Web Developement Bootcamp
+### I recently graduated from Le Wagon's full-time Web Developement Bootcamp
-# Ready to get started on my programming career💻
+### Currently looking for a position as a junior web developer💻

 - 🔭 I’m currently working on Templates Extension
 - 🌱 Currently reading **Clean Code** A Handbook of Agile Software Craftsmanship